Trump says US is talking with an Iranian leader as he extends deadline for striking power plants

 The war launched by the United States and Israel has killed more than 2,000 people, shaken the global economy, sent oil prices surging, and endangered some of the world’s busiest air corridors.

-Trump threatened over the weekend to “obliterate” Iran’s power plants unless the country releases its stranglehold on the Strait of Hormuz, through which a fifth of all traded oil passes, within 48 hours.
+Trump threatened over the weekend to “obliterate” Iran’s power plants unless the country releases its stranglehold on the Strait of Hormuz, through which a fifth of all traded oil passed before the war, within 48 hours.
 That deadline would have expired late Monday Washington time.

-The extension by five days was “subject to the success of the ongoing meetings and discussions,” Trump said.
-In Tehran, the state-owned IRAN newspaper suggested Trump's comments were “part of efforts to reduce energy prices and buy time to implement his military plans.”
+The five-day extension was “subject to the success of the ongoing meetings and discussions,” Trump said.

+Speaking later in Tennessee, Trump said his administration has been negotiating “for a long time" with Iran.

+“They want peace,” Trump said.
+“They’ve agreed they will not have a nuclear weapon, you know, etc., etc. but we’ll see.”
+He said there’s a “very good chance” a deal will be reached this week, crediting his threat to blow up Iranian power plants.

 Earlier, Iranian Foreign Minister Abbas Araghchi said he spoke by phone with his Turkish counterpart, Hakan Fidan.
 Turkey has been an intermediary in past talks between Tehran and Washington.